 The practice had policies and procedures in place to ensure clinical waste was segregated and stored appropriately in line with guidance.
-It was noted that the practice put clinical waste in ordinary bags and then transferred this into a clinical bag at the end of the day.

 The practice carried out infection prevention and control audits twice a year.
 The latest audit showed the practice was meeting the required standards.